interledger/rfcs/0038-http-auth-profiles/http-auth-profiles.md

 In order to find this balance, this document defines three Authentication profiles, each with various trade-offs that should be considered before use:

-* `SIMPLE`: Allows two ILP nodes to utilize a previously agreed-upon shared-secret as a [Bearer token](https://tools.ietf.org/html/rfc6750) in all ILP-over-HTTP requests.
+* `SIMPLE`: Allows two ILP nodes to utilize a previously agreed-upon shared-secret as a [Bearer token](https://tools.ietf.org/html/rfc6750) in all HTTP requests.
 Peers SHOULD consider this token to be opaque and SHOULD NOT derive any special meaning from the token.

 * `JWT_HS_256`: Allows two ILP nodes to utilize a previously agreed-upon shared-secret in order to _derive_ a `Bearer token` that conforms to the JSON Web Token (JWT) specification as defined in [RFC-7519](https://www.rfc-editor.org/rfc/rfc7519.html)